About Linda Jaivin

-I’m the author of eleven books (seven novels and four book-length works of non-fiction including the Quarterly Essay Found in Translation: In Praise of a Plural World).
-My most recent novel is The Empress Lover, and my most recent non-fiction book is Beijing.
-Both were published in 2014 but I’m currently working on The Shortest History of China (yes, really), to be published in May 2021, and a new novel, largely set in Beijing in the 1980s.
+I’m the author of twelve books (seven novels and four book-length works of non-fiction.
+It includes the Quarterly Essay Found in Translation: In Praise of a Plural World).
+My most recent novel is The Empress Lover, and my most recent non-fiction book is The Shortest History of China.
+My latest book is The Shortest History of China (yes, really), published May 2021.

-Just as I love reading all kinds of books and essays, I enjoy writing across a great variety of forms and about topics that include the arts, sexuality, politics and society as well as cultural criticism.
+Just as I love reading all kinds of books and essays, I enjoy writing across a great variety of forms and about topics.
+I write about arts, sexuality, politics and society as well as cultural criticism.
 I’ve been published in a number of magazines and anthologies.
-I’m also a public speaker and have been a frequent participant in writers festivals and spoken at other forums as well.
+I’m also a public speaker and have been a frequent participant in writers festivals.
+I also speak at other forums.

-There are a number of issues that are close to my heart; one is justice for and fair treatment of asylum seekers and refugees.
-I was a regular visitor to asylum seekers in the Villawood Immigration Detention Centre in Sydney from 2001-2005, and still stay in touch with a number of the people I got to know there, most of whom are now Australian citizens.
+There are a number of issues that are close to my heart.
+One is justice for and fair treatment of asylum seekers and refugees.
+I was a regular visitor to asylum seekers in the Villawood Immigration Detention Centre in Sydney from 2001-2005.
+I am still stay in touch with a number of the people I got to know there.
+Most of them are now Australian citizens.
 This issue has inspired me to write short stories (you can read ‘The Promised Land‘ free here), a novel (The Infernal Optimist), essays and plays, Seeking Djira and Halal el Mashakel, the latter of which was published in the Currency Press anthology Staging Asylum.